apptainer/singularity-userdocs/cgroups.rst

 ------------

-You can enforce hard limits on the CPU cycles a cgroup can consume, so container processes can't use more than the amount of CPU time set for the cgroup. ``quota`` allows you to configure the amount of CPU time that a cgroup can use per period.
+You can enforce hard limits on the CPU cycles a cgroup can consume, so contained processes can't use more than the amount of CPU time set for the cgroup. ``quota`` allows you to configure the amount of CPU time that a cgroup can use per period.
 The default is 100ms (100000us).
 So if you want to limit amount of CPU time to 20ms during period of 100ms: